TITLE 77: PUBLIC HEALTH

 SUBCHAPTER k: COMMUNICABLE DISEASE CONTROL AND IMMUNIZATIONS

-PART 693 CONTROL OF SEXUALLY TRANSMISSIBLE DISEASES CODE
+PART 693 CONTROL OF SEXUALLY TRANSMISSIBLE INFECTIONS CODE

 SECTION 693.110 EXAMINATION AND TREATMENT OF PRISONERS